 Insolvency proceedings involving two or more partners are treated as one administration.
-The provisional personal insolvency statistics report on the number of administrations.

-We report personal information, such as whether a debtor's personal insolvency is business related, based on the number of people not administrations.
+We report personal information, including whether a debtor's personal insolvency is business related, based on the number of people not administrations.

-Information presented in the provisional personal insolvency statistics is not directly reconcilable with information in other publications.
+Information presented in the business and non-business personal insolvency statistics is not directly reconcilable with information in other publications.